Reconcile DoorDash, Uber Eats & Grubhub Payouts in QuickBooks

 Restaurants that booked the entire DoorDash payout as net revenue without splitting out the new pass-through line are now under-remitting local meals tax.
 The state-level facilitator collection still happens in the background, so the state portion is fine; the local portion is silently accumulating an unfiled liability with interest and penalty exposure.
 Verify on a current DoorDash payout statement whether the affected jurisdiction is involved, then go back through 2025 statements from July 1 onward and remit any missed amounts with a self-assessment.
 Read merchant communications carefully when any platform changes its tax-handling policy mid-year — the booking practice has to change with the policy, not after the next filing notice arrives.

 For restaurants on a deeply integrated POS (Toast, Square, Clover with the platform's API integration), the line layout is different because the deposit reconciliation runs inside the integration rather than against a downloaded statement.
-The principles are identical; the field locations move.
+The principles are identical; the field locations move — and the parallel exercise of tying Toast, Clover, and Square daily settlement deposits back to the bank (tips through deposit, multi-batch settlement, holdbacks, chargeback trace) sits alongside the marketplace-payout workflow on the same weekly close calendar.
 Toast's and Square's own merchant resources document the integration-specific layouts.

 The 1099-K reconciliation worksheet

 A 1099-K from any of the three platforms will report a number larger than what the books recorded as delivery revenue.
-That is the expected state; the worksheet below is what bridges the gap and what answers an IRS notice if one ever arrives.
+That is the expected state; the worksheet below bridges the gap and answers an IRS notice if one ever arrives.
+For a broader year-end workpaper, use the dedicated workflow to reconcile 1099-Ks to the books.

 Why the 1099-K is larger